HarshalSaiKanumuri/TWBR/README.md

 The offset is calculated by initially positioning the MPU-6050 in a vertical position , values are read over time of 100 millisec and an average is calculated.

-5. Complimentary Function

-Complimentary filter is used to combing the data from the gyroscope and accelerometer such that the effect to sensitivity to bias and drift are minimized.
-This is done by producing a weighted average , where weights determine the level of influence of each sensor data.
-The weights are something that will be considered in the tuning of parameters stage.

 6. How to generate an output ?